andrewpickett/advent-of-code/2025/python/day3/README.md

 Ok, so just for funsies, I decided to try brute-forcing this one at first by doing 12 nested for-loops!
 Why not, right?!?!

 Yeah, that didn't work.
-I waited 5 minutes and it didn't even finish the first line in the input. **shrug**
+I waited 5 minutes and it didn't even finish the first line in the input...I decided to do some quick "back of the napkin" maths and determined it would likely take over a *trillion* years to finish.
+After careful consideration, I decided I had better things to do with my time and I wasn't about to wait that long so I decided to try another approach.

 Ok, so once I decided to actually think through this, it wasn't too complicated in theory: